Guest Author: Edward Restivo.

 There are three common forms:

-Protein concentrates: These are produced by extracting protein from whole food using heat and acid or enzymes.
+Concentrates: These are produced by extracting protein from whole food using heat and acid or enzymes.
 They typically contain about 60–80% protein, with the remaining 20–30% of calories from fat and carbs.

-Protein isolates: These go through another filtering step that removes additional fat and carbs, further concentrating the protein.
+Isolates: These go through another filtering step that removes additional fat and carbs, further concentrating the protein.
 Protein isolate powders contain about 90–95% protein.

 Protein hydrolysates: These are produced by further heating with acid or enzymes, which breaks the bonds between amino acids.
 This allows your body to absorb them more quickly, and your muscles to take them up more easily.
 Hydrolysates appear to raise insulin levels more than other forms, at least in the case of whey protein.
 This can enhance the muscle growth response to exercise (1).

-Do We Need More Protein?
+Do You Need More Protein?

-- When you are starting a workout program
+- starting a workout program

-- When you’re increasing your workouts
+- increasing your workouts

-- When recovering from an injury
+- recovering from an injury

 “All of those are valid reasons for trying to get more protein into your diet, and protein powders are one way to do that,” says Lewin.